Trump and Musk appear together in the Oval Office to defend the work of DOGE

 "I always abide by the courts.
 Always abide by them, and we'll appeal," he said.

 Musk spoke for a majority of the roughly 30-minute appearance, donning a trench coat and a black "Make America Great Again" hat.
-Standing just feet away from the president, who sat behind the Resolute Desk, Musk was asked to respond to critics who argue he is not working transparently and exercising too much power over the government.
+Standing just feet away from the president, who sat behind the Resolute Desk, Musk was asked to respond to critics who argue that he is exercising too much power over the government.

 "The people voted for major government reform, and that's what people are going to get," he said.
 "They're going to get what they voted for."

+Musk sought to address concerns about transparency and the potential for conflicts of interest at DOGE, given his numerous business dealings with the federal government.

+He said that when it comes to questions about conflicts of interest, "you have to look at the individual contract," adding, "I'm not the one, you know, filing the contract.
+It's people at SpaceX or someone who will be putting the contract."

-Musk also said DOGE was "trying to be as transparent as possible" and claimed that all DOGE actions are posted online.
+DOGE has also come under criticism from Democratic lawmakers on everything from what kinds of information it is allowed to access, to Musk's own employment status with the federal government.
+Musk said DOGE was "trying to be as transparent as possible" and claimed that all DOGE actions are posted online.

 Copyright 2025 NPR